 Born and educated in Sydney, Australia, his wine career began in 1994, where he worked as a sales representative for a subsidiary of Marie Brizzard.

-After a two-year stint, Miles left Australia and travelled to Yorkshire, England to fulfil a short-term contract to play professional cricket.
+After a two-year stint, Miles left Australia and traveled to Yorkshire, England to fulfill a short-term contract to play professional cricket.
 Whilst in the UK the diversity of the wine offering and the opportunity to learn via WSET proved enticing and after a brief return to Australia, Miles moved to England to further a career in wine.

 Master Sommelier Brian Cronin began his wine career in Raleigh, North Carolina.
 After studying biology in college, Brian realized that he wanted to make wine.
 However, it was his exposure in restaurants to wines from all over the world, and his growing passion for wine that made him want to learn everything that he possibly could.
 Brian then went to work as sommelier in some of the top restaurants in the country.
 He has been the wine director for Charlie Trotter’s, Gary Danko, and Aqua.
 Brian is a very active member of the Court of Master Sommeliers and has also been an elected member of their Board of Directors.
 Brian’s diverse career in the wine industry has helped him build his philosophy of fresh, funny and informative education that he now uses as National Education Manager for Palm Bay International.
 Brian devotes much of his spare time to running marathons&quat; for charity with the American Cancer Society.
 In 2016 he ran all of the Abbott World Marathon Majors, which are Tokyo, London, Boston, Berlin, Chicago, and NYC marathons for charity – one of only a few people in the world to accomplish this feat.
 Best thing about the race…”Finishing, eating great food, and drinking great wine!
 But most importantly it is about the people that benefit from this wonderful cause.”